-- Student's program of study
+- Student's Programs of Study

 - Subject area

 - Time spent for each session

 Documentation should be collected monthly and be included with the time and effort form.
 Supervisors should reconcile the hours worked with the documentation provided to ensure the hours reported match.